LinuxGKTec/k8s_imesh-assignment/readme.md

 So we can see frontend can not communicate with backend.

-3. Troubleshooting to find the root case of this issue.
+# Step 4 Troubleshooting to find the root case of this issue.

 To find the root cause i will start investigation from pod level.
 # Phase 1: Pod Status & Workload Health